 - Don’t use Internet Explorer; it is full of security holes.
-Or rather, only use it once, to download a safer web browser, such as Firefox or Opera.
-Always install the latest version of any web browser.
+Use a safer web browser instead, and always install the latest version.

 - Make sure that a firewall is installed on your computer.
-A firewall is the computer equivalent of a lock on your front door: it prevents casual passers–by getting access to your computer.
 Internet service providers will usually include a firewall, but having another does no harm.
 Wireless routers normally incorporate a firewall.